Best Trekking Gaiters

 These gaiters easily protect both your ankles and your shins/calf areas with their extended calf-height design that reach very close to your lower knee area.

-These gaiters come in either medium or large, and can easily fit a woman’s shoe from size seven to eleven, and men’s sizes six to ten.
+These gaiters come in small, medium, and large, and can easily fit a woman’s shoe from size seven to eleven, and men’s sizes six to ten.
 While we were disappointed in the trekking gaiters not being sized for larger or smaller individuals, the average hiker shouldn’t have too much of a problem fitting into these.

-As expected from the materials used these trekking gaiters from FiveJoy offer superior protection from sharp objects, water, and relatively cold weather.
+As expected from the materials used these trekking gaiters from FiveJoy offer superior protection from ticks, mosquitoes, water, sharp objects, and brush.